dtp04/Sensitivity-of-Neutrino-Mass-Ordering-in-JUNO-Experiment/README.md

 # Sensitivity-of-Neutrino-Mass-Ordering-in-JUNO-Experiment

-This repository includes the report from the group project I completed with four other students at the 8th Vietnam School on Neutrinos.
+This repository includes the final presentation from the group project I completed with four other students at the 8th Vietnam School on Neutrinos.

 **Objective**: Determine the neutrino mass ordering (normal vs. inverted hierarchy) by analyzing the energy spectrum of anti-electron neutrinos from nuclear reactors using the JUNO detector.